nyudlts/ultraviolet/docs/SETUP.md

     # install libxml2 and libxmlsec1
     brew install libxml2 libxmlsec1
     ```
-    IMPORTANT: Upgrade of xmlsec1 to version 1.3.0 introduced an issue described [here](https://github.com/xmlsec/python-xmlsec/issues/254).
-You might need to use a work around
-    described at the provided link to complete your installation.

-> From the InvenioRDM documentation: During Setup and Installation we start these services, but you can also just as well use externally hosted options for these:
-> - postgresql
-> - opensearch
-> - redis memcached
+    > MacOS/homebrew issue: ultraviolet saml uses `_xmlSecSoap11Ns` from the `libxmlsec1` library.
+This library was removed from libxmlsec1 in version 1.3.0 that introduced an [bug](https://github.com/xmlsec/python-xmlsec/issues/254).
+You will need to downgrade libxmlsec1 to a previous tap 1.2.7 as described in the issue to complete your installation.

 ## Setup and Installation
 [back to top](#setup)